greg-raven/Uncommon-Sense/_posts/2017-02-16-competence-in-government.md

 tag: 'Daniel Patrick Moynihan'
 ---

-The single most exciting thing you encounter in government is competence, because it’s so rare.
+The single most exciting thing you encounter in government is competence, because it's so rare.